Derived categories of (one-sided) exact categories and their localizations: Introduction

 There is a similar sequence concerning the category $\LCA_C$ of compact abelian groups.

-It follows from \cite{HenrardVanRoosmalen19} that the quotient $\LCA/\LCA_D$ is a right exact category, but it is not clear whether it is two-sided exact.
+It follows from \cite{HenrardvanRoosmalen19} that the quotient $\LCA/\LCA_D$ is a deflation-exact category, but it is not immediately clear whether it is two-sided exact.
 To this end, we establish the following criterion (theorem \ref{theorem:ExactLocalization} in the text).